ninezerozeronine/chip-computer/docs/hardware/pcb_dimensions.rst

 The center of the rightmost pin on the bottom right connector is is 0.5 inches / 12.7 mm from the right edge.

+The center of the lowest pin on the ECNZ connector on the left edge is 0.95 inches / 24.13 mm from the bottom edge.